SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

 These tutorials are for researchers 🧪 and developers 💻 wanting to implement distributed algorithms for programmable matter in AmoebotSim.
 As a prerequisite, make sure you've followed the instructions in the :doc:`Installation Guide </install/install>` so that everything builds and runs correctly.
-Additionally, you should be comfortable with how the `amoebot model <?>`_ is defined.
+Additionally, you should be comfortable with how the `amoebot model <link-todo>`_ is defined.

 All tutorials can be found in the ``alg/demo/`` directory of AmoebotSim so you can build and run them yourself.
 Note that the coding style in these tutorials follows our :ref:`C++ Style Guide <cpp-style>` which we will not re-explain here.